devblackops/devblackops.github.io/_posts/2019-12-09-9-tips-for-writting-better-powershell-functions.md

 It's almost a certainty that your PowerShell function is working with variables in some way.
 A good practice is to supply the function with all the **external** variables it may need to perform its task as parameters into the function.

-If our function only **reads** external variables, it's a good idea to add parameters to the function with the default value being the external variable.
+If our function only **reads** external variables, it's a good idea to add parameters to the function, with the default value being the external variable.

 A big reason to do this is it helps make writing unit tests for functions easier.
 We can confidently test a function in isolation, and verify the outputs if we supply all the required information directly into the function.